akirasoft/keptn-springoneplatform/README.md

 # Provision Cluster and Install Keptn

 1. Now, it's time to set up your workshop environment.
 During the setup, you will need the following values.
-We recommend to copy the following lines into an editor, fill them out and keep them as a reference for later:
+We recommend copying the following lines into an editor, fill them out and keep them as a reference for later:

     ```
     Dynatrace Host Name (e.g. abc12345.live.dynatrace.com):